ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * IsActive
 5. In case of Exceptions, system triggers relevant error messages.

-#### E. Fetch the List of Holidays based on a Holiday ID and/or Language Code

-On receiving a request to fetch the list of Holidays with the input parameters (Holiday ID and/or Language Code), the system fetches the required data as per the input parameter received.

-1. System Fetches all the records of Holiday List if the request does not contain any input parameters
-1. If the input parameter is Holiday ID, system will fetch the List of Holidays against the Holiday ID Received for all the languages
-1. If the input parameter is Holiday ID and Language Code, fetches the List of Holidays against the Holiday ID and the Language Code Received
-1. The system also validates if the response contains all the below attributes for each Holiday Fetched
-   * Holiday ID
-   * Holiday Date
-   * Holiday Name
-   * IsActive
-5. In case of Exceptions, system triggers relevant error messages.
-Refer “Messages” section

-#### F. Fetch Registration Center details based on a Location Code and a Language Code
+#### E. Fetch Registration Center details based on a Location Code and a Language Code

 Upon receiving a  request to fetch the List of Registration Centers with the input parameter (Location Code and Language Code), the system fetches the list of all the Registration Centers against the Location Code and Language Code received with all the attributes for each Registration Center